kalpdave/bigdata/README.markdown

 - A confusion matrix and classification report detailed class wise performance.

 ## Future Work
 With a working model, the primary objectives for future work would be to improve the processing time taken when training the model for each epoch as well as increasing the accuracy.
+This is due to the processing time of the third model being over 65 minutes, while only still producing less than 50% accuracy.

 Processing time could be cut by introducing batch normalization, which normalizes layer inputs, making training faster and more stable.